brianhallerweb/todos/README.md

 ## Todos app

-### An example for my reference of a full stack application written with the MERN stack and deployed on Heroku.
+### An example of a full stack application written with the MERN stack and deployed on Heroku.

 #### Overview of React, ReactDOM, Webpack, and Babel